fsantanna-no/sbseg-23/freechains/rebuttal.md

 We added the following remark at the beginning of Section 3.1:

 > The main goal of this section is to stress the consensus algorithm to show
-> that permissionless public forums are viable, regardless of a slower
+> that permissionless public forums are viable, regardless of the inherent
-> performance in comparison to permissioned protocols.
+> slower performance in comparison to permissioned protocols.

 > Also, at the end of the day, we do not know if the proposal is resistant to
 > Sybil attacks because there was no validation of the consensus and reputation
 > mechanisms.

-The protocol is Sybil resistant because it is expensive to write to a chain.
+In our context, a Sybil is a random machine/identity with no previous reputation in the chains, which, by definition, cannot operate in the chains.
 By default, users with no reps do not have write access, as described in the beginning of Section 2: